AllanLRH/pfa-case/README.md

 ## Running the code

-The ML part of the code uses MLflow for tracking the training runs, and the associated metadata is stored in an SQLite database.
+Be sure to have the interpreter `cwd` set to the `case`-folder.

-This behavior can be changed by specifying a different target in a `.env`-file placed next to the `.envrc`-file.
+Also be sure the create a `.env`-file in the root directory containing the keys found in the `.envrc`-file in the same directory.

 ## About the data